Datacom DBUTLTY SEQ=PHYSICAL BACKUP receives RC 46(1) error.

 Issue/Introduction

-I am trying to back up my CA Datacom database without stopping my application, so I used SEQ=PHYSICAL.
-However, the job still failed with a RC 46(1) just as when I tried to use SEQ=NATIVE.
+Trying to back up Datacom database without stopping the application using SEQ=PHYSICAL.
+The job fails with a RC 46(1) at the point to specify SEQ=NATIVE.

-There are two types of backups that can be created with CA Datacom DBUTLTY - backups where all the data is in Native Key sequence (SEQ=NATIVE), and where the data is taken directly from the disk device in no particular order (SEQ=PHYSICAL).
+There are two types of backups that can be created with Datacom DBUTLTY.
+Backups where all the data is in Native Key sequence (SEQ=NATIVE), and where the data is taken directly from the disk device in no particular order (SEQ=PHYSICAL).

 Generally, a SEQ=PHYSICAL backup is taken when a "hot" or "dirty" backup is desired; i.e., the data is not at a syncpoint and the application is not at a steady state where all the tables are synchronized.
 This type of backup is also the only kind that can be taken without stopping the application and closing the database in the Multi-User Facility (called MUF).
 However, depending on the options selected for the BACKUP command, it is possible that the SEQ=PHYSICAL backup will require exclusive control of the database, just as if SEQ=NATIVE was specified.